 The Richard M. Klein Center for Wellness is the hub for all your movement and wellness needs for living with Parkinson’s Disease.
 When you live with Parkinson’s Disease, exercise is not only healthy but vital in maintaining balance, mobility, gait, tremor, flexibility, grip strength and motor coordination.

-For more information on any of the virtual Parkinson’s programs, contact Stacey Macaluso at [email protected].
+For more information on any of the virtual Parkinson’s programs, please contact Jayne at [email protected]

 Rock Steady Boxing